Razumovskyy/MARFA/README.md

 ## Other spectral or molecular data
 #### TIPS
 Total internal partition sums (TIPS) are needed for obtaining temperature-dependent spectral intensities.
 How the TIPS are implemented in MARFA:
+- TIPS values could be found in the file inside `data/TIPS/` directory
 - TIPS data are taken from Gamache work (Gamache 2017, see [References](#references))
 - Data are available for first 74 isotopologues (first 12 molecules: H2O, CO2, O3, N2O, CO, CH4, O2, NO, SO2, NO2, NH3, HNO3)
 - Covered temperature range is 20 - 1000 K